DukeRobotics/robosub-ros/README.md

 ```
 where `<workspace>` is the workspace to build, either `onboard` or `landside`.

-If executing this command with a Windows machine, first run `git config --global core.autocrlf true` to fix some encoding issues.

 #### Sourcing Setup File
 Once the build script has finished executing, source the setup file using
 ```bash